nurupo/nfk-lobby/README.md

 ### Settings

-Want even more screenshots?
-Here is [a gallery of settings screenshots](http://imgur.com/a/iLY9N) just for you.
+Want to see even more screenshots?
+Here is [a gallery of settings screenshots](http://imgur.com/a/iLY9N).

 ## Contributing